MattNolanLab/Ramsden_MEC/Notes_and_Issues.md

 ###Possible improvements:
 - Some images were larger than the 6000* 5000 that we allowed- this should be increased before downloading
 - On some images there is a black outline that subsequently influences image processing.
 We did not remove this but have included code to do so in the demo
-- It may be possible to improve registration by first using a median filter to strength edges.
+- It may be possible to improve registration by first using a median filter to strengthen edges.
 We used this to reregister images for Figure 4
 - Brain sections could be moved into the centre of each image to improve registration performance (see moveimages in ABA_imageprocessing)

 ### Required Python libraries: